 What is sexual harassment?

-This is the same as sex harassment but the conduct is of a sexual nature.
+This is the same as harassment due to sex but the conduct is of a sexual nature.
 This can include unwelcome sexual advances, touching, forms of sexual assault, sexual jokes, displaying pornographic photographs or drawings or sending emails with material of a sexual nature.

 What is victimisation?